rhampt/balena-pricing/README.md

+# Balena Pricing Calc

+## Introduction

+This is a conversion of the original JSFiddle Vue-based app for pricing ([here](https://jsfiddle.net/mL6te7nr/5/)).

-# Getting Started with Create React App
+## Available Scripts Through Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: